 The District conducts its financial operations on a fiscal year basis beginning on July 1st and ending June 30th.
-Every year, staff prepares prepares a preliminary budget based on priorities provided by the finance and personnel committee and consistent with the District's Mission, Vision and Core Values.
-The finance and personnnel committee conducts thorough review of the preliminary budget prior to presentation and approval of the final budget by the Board of Directors in June.
+Every year, staff prepares a preliminary budget based on guidelines and priorities provided by the finance and personnel committee that consistent with the District's Mission, Vision and Core Values.
+The finance and personnel committee conducts a thorough review of the preliminary budget prior to the presentation and approval of the final budget by the Board of Directors in June.

 |Budget Fiscal Year 2019||download|